yssource/crp/src/patterns/visitor.md

 ## Varying data and behavior

 In C++, extensions to the visitor pattern are sometimes used to handle situations where both data and behavior and vary.
+However, those solutions also make use of dynamic casting.
+In Rust that requires opting into RTTI by defining a method for converting the visited objects to [`dyn Any` so that they can be downcast](./../idioms/rtti.md).
+While this extension to the visitor pattern is possible to implement, the ergonomics of the approach make other approaches more common in Rust.

-One of the alternative approaches to handle this situation in Rust, adopted from functional programming, is called ["data types à la carte"](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/14416CB20C4637164EA9F77097909409/S0956796808006758a.pdf/data-types-a-la-carte.pdf).
+One of the alternative approaches, adopted from functional programming and leveraging the design of traits and generics in Rust, is called ["data types à la carte"](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/14416CB20C4637164EA9F77097909409/S0956796808006758a.pdf/data-types-a-la-carte.pdf).

 The following example shows a variation on the earlier examples using this pattern to make it so that two parts of the expression type can be defined separately and given evaluators separately.
-This approach can lead to performance problems (in large part due to the indirection through nested structures), so its necessity should be carefully evaluated before it is used.
+This approach can lead to performance problems (in large part due to the indirection through nested structures) or increases in compilation time, so its necessity should be carefully evaluated before it is used.

 ```rust
 use std::collections::HashMap;